What is it?

 It is one of the most powerful developmental approaches available to individuals and organisations.

-While the coach's focus will be on professional rather than personal development, coaches will often take a holistic view of a person to understand the context of their issues and understanding the important factors that will influence their mindset and motivation.
+While the coach's focus will be on professional development rather than personal challenges impacting their work role, coaches will often take a holistic view of a person to understand the context of their issues and understanding the important factors that will influence their mindset and motivation.

 Within our coaching scheme, we work to this description of coaching: